 The Community Outreach and Support Team (C.O.A.S.T.) is here to support you with proactive crime prevention programming and supportive services.

-C.O.A.S.T. was formed at the end of 2020 with one goal in mind: To protect your safety and well-being at the University of Illinois Urbana-Champaign.
+C.O.A.S.T. was formed with one goal in mind: To protect your safety and well-being at the University of Illinois Urbana-Champaign.

-Recognizing the intersection between safety and mental wellness, University of Illinois Police Chief Alice Cary designed C.O.A.S.T. to fulfill a few different purposes.
 C.O.A.S.T. officers provide educational programming to give our students, faculty and staff the tools they need to keep themselves and others safe.
 Through the Response, Evaluation and Crisis Help (REACH) initiative, C.O.A.S.T. social workers co-respond with officers in mental health emergencies, and the REACH team acts as a wraparound service to connect students with established mental health services and ensure they do not slip through the cracks.
-And the C.O.A.S.T. therapy K9 teams are one of many ways that our officers extend a supportive hand to our campus community.
+The C.O.A.S.T. therapy K9 teams are one of many ways that our officers extend a supportive hand to our campus community.

 Keep reading to learn about how you or your organization might benefit from C.O.A.S.T. services.